Outer Limits old news

 April 2001:

 There will be an online chat with Outer Limits Executive Producers Mark Stern and Pen Densham.
 The chat will take place on Thursday, April 26, beginning at 6 PM PT/9 PM ET.
-Those that missed it can read the transcript.

 The May episodes are all repeats.
 It is common for the Sci-Fi Channel to show re-runs during the network sweeps period.